Andrew199617/js-syntax-extension/README.md

 # js-syntax README

+If it looks like a file is being generated incorrectly check the log file and file an issue on Github.

 Provide syntax highlighting for scenarios we encounter a lot in our codebase.
 This allows us to easily know what is going on in a file and avoid errors with naming.
 Things like proptypes and defaultProps gets used very often so its a good idea to have syntax highlighting for these keywords.

 The is also many ways to create a class in JavaScript since there is not such thing as a class only objects.
 We like to use Object literals and take advantage of the builtin Object.create and Object.assign functions to create classes from the Object literals.

 ### Other Extensions: